housebee/facecourt/README.md

 Run mvn spring-boot:run
 Visit http://localhost:8080

+Deploy to App Engine flexible environment.
+The version number for appengine plugin cannot be 1.0.0, it has to be only numbers/chars, such as "1" or "dev". without step #1, it usually has timeout error.

+0. gcloud app versions stop 1
+1. gcloud beta app update --split-health-checks --project
-Deploy to App Engine flexible environment mvn appengine:deploy
+2. mvn appengine:deploy

 Monitor the app server log
 gcloud app logs tail